maqen/markforge/README.md

 # ⚒️ Markforge

 A modern TypeScript library for crafting HTML into clean, readable Markdown.
 Built with LLMs and AI agents in mind.
-This is a modern TypeScript fork of the Turndown library, completely rewritten for modern use cases.

 ## Features

 - 🤖 **LLM-Optimized Output**: Produces clean, consistent Markdown that's ideal for LLMs and AI agents